Financial professionals using mailock in board room

 • No recipient authentication or compliance tracking

-Verdict: Generous storage makes it viable for non-sensitive use, but a complete lack of business-grade encryption or compliance support rules it out for regulated sectors.
+Verdict: Generous storage makes it viable for non-sensitive use, but the lack of business-grade encryption and compliance support rules it out for regulated sectors.

 Titan: Small Business Email with Helpful Add-Ons